fChristenson/My-life-as-a-programmer/README.md

 > I'm a software engineer in my mid-40s and want to get out of the field because competition has become too extreme.
 What choices do I have?

-> As a software engineer/ programmer what skill is your single greatest strength?

 > As a software engineer/ programmer how old school are you?

 > As a software engineer/ programmer what experience/ lesson changed how you see software engineering?